 17. Wash Your Own Car

-The average car wash costs between $6 and $9, according to Angie's List, with more comprehensive packages running between $10 and $30.
-It can cost $1 or $2 extra to do the tires, between $2 and $5 for clear coat and wax, and between $12 and $20 for high-end services such as interior cleaning and mirrors.
-And don't forget the tip.
+The average full-service car wash costs $15, according to JBS Industries.
+It can cost extra for high-end services.
+And don’t forget the tip.
 You can avoid all that, however, by washing your own car.

 Don’t wait so long that a layer of grime builds up — wash off dead bugs and bird droppings whenever you notice them.
 Use a dedicated car wash product — not dish soap or detergent, which could be too harsh for your car’s paint — and a soft, nonabrasive cloth or sponge, according to Consumer Reports.